 When Does Negligence Occur?

 Having these risks is natural.
 It is the responsibility of your healthcare team to monitor these conditions and do all they can to reduce or eliminate them, for example, if the mother has Strep B. If risks are ignored, then you have a case for compensation.
-The same applies with birth injury claims or with a hospital negligence claim where the birth injury resulted in cerebral palsy in your baby.
+The same applies to birth injury claims or with a hospital negligence claim where the birth injury resulted in cerebral palsy in your baby.

 Essentially, risks must be deduced quickly, investigated to be understood fully, and then steps must be taken to remove or reduce the risk involved.
 If these steps were not conducted, or you suffered a personal injury at the hands of a medical professional, then you have a case for medical negligence and should fight for compensation for both you and your baby.

 Cerebral Palsy Medical Negligence Cases

 Obstetric Negligence, or birth injury, is a very serious issue.
 Unlike other compensation claims, those that centre around cerebral palsy claims or similar birth injury claims will impact the child for their entire life.
 It is for this reason that the compensation sum awarded to the victim is so large.
 Cases, where medical negligence resulted in cerebral palsy, have won £8 million pounds, to be paid out in instalments throughout the victim’s life.
 This money is necessary to deal with the advanced medical care and support the victim will need.